flaturtha/64-testaments/madness-of-krill/madness_v2.md

 But they were there.
 Just out of sight, in the the corner of my eye.
 Giggling.
 Beckoning.
 Arguing.

 I suppose I either got used to them or forgot about what Mother called my “wild imaginings.”
-She said it was something to do with the chemicals in the air from the German bombings of London during the Blitz the night I was born.
+She said they was something to do with the chemicals in the air from the German bombings of London during the Blitz the night I was born.

 Then, that early mid-winter morning, just a few days after my 23rd birthday, as I cycled home from my shift as a night porter at the elegant Regent’s Club, I heard them arguing again.
+Somewhere in the darkness behind me.

-And then I saw them.
+I turned, and then I saw them.
 Just on the edge of the lamplight.

 But this time, they didn’t disappear when I looked directly at them.
 They remained in the divide between the early morning darkness and the amber light of the street lamp.

 They pushed and pulled on each other, climbing on and over.
 Punching.
 Giggling.
 Arguing.

 Then, they must have realized I was watching their antics, and stopped.
-One, a bit more puke green than the rest, grinned at me.
+They pointed at me and the giggles turned to outright laughter.
+One, a bit more puke green than the rest, grinned at me, and stepped into the light.

 His (I assumed a male; it was impossible to tell even though they were naked) ... his teeth were bright white, and pointed.
 Like little needles.
 I shivered when I imagined him sinking them into my flesh.